 As with most things, Lebow was a seer.
 Today, mass marathons in the U.S. are generally over 50% women with some tilting over 60%.
 Even registration for next April’s Boston Marathon, the oldest continuously run marathon in the world, has skewed heavily female.
 Much of that is the consequence of last year’s tragic bombings at the Boston finish line, but some of it is Lebow’s prophecy coming true.

 Though the 2014 Boston Marathon registration will skew slower and more female than usual with addition of the 4700 entrants from 2013, predominantly women, who were unable to complete the distance due to the finish line bombings, it is still a long way from 1979 when only 520 women entered Boston compared to 7357 men.

 WHEN RACING MEANT PUSHNG THE LIMITS

-Throughout the first running boom excellence held sway as fellow Baby Boomers had been inspired by Frank Shorter’s gold medal performance at the Munich Olympic Marathon.
-As such, they saw speed and improvement as the purpose of racing.
-Similarly, the reason the Boston Marathon holds such an elevated position in the sport is due not just to its 117 year history, but to its rigid qualifying standards, making it an athletic achievement, the People’s Olympics, if you will.
+Throughout the first running boom excellence held sway as Frank Shorter’s gold medal performance at the 1972 Munich Olympic Marathon inspired his fellow Baby Boomers to take up the sport.
+As such, they saw improvement as the purpose of racing.
+Similarly, the reason the Boston Marathon holds such an elevated position in the sport is due not just to its 117 year history, but to its rigid qualifying standards, making it the People’s Olympics, if you will.